ashspace.org

 The original alt.suicide.holiday was a Usenet newsgroup: a kind of forum for plain-text messages, a bit like e-mail.
 (Usenet existed even before Web browsers, and is still around, but largely abandoned these days.)
 Since then, there have been various other incarnations, such as IRC channels (Internet Relay Chat, where people can exchange typed messages in real time) and Web-based message boards.
 These have been operated by various different people under various different rules.

-As of early 2023, you might try these:
+As of 2026, you might try these:

 Remember that suicide discussion groups are a particularly easy target for "trolls", or online troublemakers.